National Water and Sewerage Corporation: Expansion plans

 In 2011, NWSC began implementing a program to improve water supply to the Kampala Metropolitan Area that includes Kampala City, Wakiso District, Mukono District, Nansana, Ssabagabo, and Kira.
 The program, which will cost €212 million, is financed by the government of Uganda (€34 million), KfW (€20 million grant), the European Investment Bank (€75 million loan), the French Development Agency (€75 million loan), and the European Union Infrastructure Trust Fund (€8 million grant).

-NWSC is planning a new water treatment plant (Katosi Water Works), in Katosi in Mukono District with the capacity to supply 120000 m3 of water daily.
+NWSC constructed a new water treatment plant (Katosi Water Works), in Katosi in Mukono District with the capacity to supply 120000 m3 of water daily.
 The plans also include the refurbishment of the Ggaba complex of water treatment plants (Ggaba 1, Ggaba 2 and Ggaba 3).
-The Katosi source of water would complement the existing sources that have a daily capacity of 160000 m3.
+The Katosi source of water complements the existing sources that have a daily capacity of 160000 m3.

 In December 2015, NWSC announced plans to start serving some of Uganda's rural areas.
 As of March 2018, NWSC offered its services in 225 Ugandan towns and planned to connect services to 12,000 villages within its service areas by 2020.

+In February 2026, with funding from the French Development Agency, KfW and the European Investment Bank, NWSC began expansion of the water distribution network in northern and western Kampala as well as neighbouring parts of Wakiso District.
+The works involve increasing production capacity at Katosi Water Works by 80000 m3 per day.
+New water distribution pipes are being laid and construction of new above-ground water reservoirs is ongoing.
+The Government of France through AFD has invested €480 million.
+Completion of construction is anticipated in Q2 of 2027.